yuriever/yuriever.github.io/docs/symbolic/Yurie-Cluster/idea.md

 This kind of class composition can be illustrated by the following diagram.

-!!! mark "Instance initializing and updating"
+!!! wl "Instance initializing and updating"

     ``` mermaid
     graph LR